Kirk Shepherd

 Kirk Shepherd (born 5 October 1986) is an English former professional darts player who competed in Professional Darts Corporation (PDC) tournaments.
 He is best known for finishing as runner-up in the 2008 PDC World Darts Championship after starting the tournament as a 1000/1 outsider.
-He remains the youngest player to reach the final of the event.

 Career

 BDO

 Shepherd won the Winmau World Youth Masters in 2003, the British Teenage Singles Champion in 2004 and 2006 and was twice voted British Darts Organisation Young Player of the Year in 2005 and 2006.
 At the age of just 18, he reached the final of the BDO Gold Cup in 2005.
 In 2006, he reached the quarter finals of the England Open, before switching from the BDO circuit to join the PDC in November 2006.